 For a few days, aided and abetted by my bout of intestinal hockey, a really bad feeling had been growing inside of me.
-I sat back and looked at my Asian experience to date, and to be honest, I wasn't that impressed.
-Despite the fact that I had found so much to write about, had had so many different experiences to describe and a constant battering of ideas and intrusions that had kept me on my toes, there was one thing that I realised when I got down to the nitty-gritty: I was in serious danger of getting bored of travelling in Indonesia.
+I sat back and looked at my Indonesian experience to date, and to be honest, I wasn't that impressed.
+Despite the fact that I had found so much to write about, had had so many different experiences to describe and a constant battering of ideas and intrusions that had kept me on my toes, there was one thing that I realised when I got down to the nitty-gritty; I was in serious danger of getting bored of travelling in Indonesia.
 The novelty had already worn off.

 -